On the linear convergence of distributed Nash equilibrium seeking for multi-cluster games under partial-decision information: Main result

-A distributed gradient tracking algorithm (DGT) is proposed as in Algorithm \ref{alg1} to learn the NE of the multi-cluster game.
+A distributed projected gradient tracking algorithm (DPGT) is proposed as in Algorithm \ref{alg1} to learn the NE of the multi-cluster game.

+In Algorithm \ref{alg1}, each agent $j$ in cluster $i$ can only access its own strategy set $\Omega_i$, its own strategy variable $x_{ij}^t$, the estimation $x_{-(ij)}^t$ of strategies of representative agents from other clusters, the value $\nabla_{ij}f_{ij}(x_{ij}^t,x_{-(ij)}^t)$, the gradient estimation variable $v_{ij}^t$, and the neighbors' strategies from inter/intra-communication.
 Algorithm \ref{alg1} is designed relying on three parts: inter-cluster update mechanism, intra-cluster update mechanism and estimation of the gradients of local clusters' payoff functions.
-In Algorithm \ref{alg1}, the inter-cluster update mechanism is reflected at variables $x_{(i1)}^t$, $i\in[m]$, since only the first agents of clusters can communicate locally via communication topology $\mathcal{G}_0$.
+In Algorithm \ref{alg1}, the inter-cluster update mechanism is reflected at variables $x_{(i1)}^t$, $i\in[m]$, since only the representative agents of clusters can communicate with each other via communication topology $\mathcal{G}_0$.
 Meanwhile, the update of $x_{(i1)}^t$, $i\in[m]$ should also combine the intra-cluster communication via graph $\mathcal{G}_i$, $i\in[m]$.
 The non-representative agents only need to update their local variables by considering intra-cluster communication.
 That is, $x_{(ij)}^t$ for $j\neq1$, $i\in[m]$ follow the intra-cluster update mechanism. $v_{ij}^t$ is an auxiliary variable to estimate the gradient of the payoff function of cluster $i$ at the estimated strategy of other representative agents, i.e., $\frac{1}{n_i}\sum_{j=1}^{n_i}\nabla_if_{ij}(x_{ij}^t,x_{-(ij)}^t)$.
 Every agent updates its local variables $x_{(ij)}^t$ and $v_{ij}^t$ only by local information.
 Thus this algorithm is distributed.